Main Priorities

 GOALS:

-- Identify Florida’s Veterans to increase opportunities for contact and referral to relevant resources
+1. Identify Florida’s Veterans to increase contact and use of resources

-- Make Veterans aware of mental health resources during a critical point of increased suicide risk (separation from the military)
+2. Make Veterans aware of mental health resources during a (separation from the military which is a time where many are at increased risk)

-- Involve non-VA, non-medical, and non-clinical community partners in asking about SMVF status, noticing suicide risk red flags, and referring individuals at-risk to care
+4. Involve non-VA, non-medical, and non-clinical community partners in asking about SMVF status, noticing suicide risk red flags, and referring individuals to care

 Main Initiatives:

-- Add mental health resource-related wording to the DVA letter sent to all new Veterans declaring Florida as their state of residence
+• Add mental health resource to the DVA letter sent to all new Veterans declaring Florida as their state of residence

-- Adding mental health resource-related wording to the email sent to every individual that identifies themselves as a Veteran at the DMV
+• Add mental health resource to the email sent to every individual that declares they are as a Veteran at the DMV

-- Devise a formalized training for civilians and laypersons so that they can: 1) Be informed about the unique experience of Veterans; 2) Learn how to recognize the red flags for suicide risk
+• Create a online training for non-Veterans so that they can: 1) Learn about the unique experience of Veterans; 2) Recognize the red flags for suicide risk

 Priority 2: Promote Connectedness and Improve Care Transitions